Yimonchen/Chinese2002WGS_PGx/HLA/README.txt

-This folder contains pipelines and  scripts utilized for HLA analysis in this research.
+This folder contains pipelines and  scripts utilized for HLA analysis in this study.